jtgry/AAS/_pages/join-and-support.md

 [For those that prefer US Mail, please click this box to fill out our Membership Form, and mail it along with payment to:](/files/aasmembership.pdf){: .button.button-primary}

 Alabama Archaeological Society

-3915 Joshua Circle
+UWA Station 22

+University of West Alabama

-Tuscaloosa, AL 35405
+Livingston, AL 35470

 | **Member Type** | **U.S. Address** | **Foreign Address** |
 | **Annual Associate (younger than 18)** | **$15.00** | **$20.00** |